smartdatalake/simsearch/README.md

 Next, choose a number corresponding to a functionality you want to apply:

-(1): MOUNT SOURCES -> Specifies the queryable attributes and (if necessary) builts suitable indices on their values.
+(1): MOUNT SOURCES -> Specifies the queryable attributes and (if necessary) builds suitable indices on their values.
 The user must also specify the path to a JSON file (as in `sources.json.example` file or [`data/gdelt/sources.json`](data/gdelt/sources.json)) containing the specification of data sources and attributes.
 This operation must be applied before any queries are submitted.

 (2): DELETE SOURCES -> Disables attributes from querying; attributes may be enabled again using functionality (1).